-Alexander Millward and Eleanor Hobbs assisted an individual who was an employee of a law firm and was given a settlement agreement as a result of alleged performance issues.
+Alexander Millward assisted an individual who was an employee of a law firm and was given a settlement agreement as a result of alleged performance issues.

 An employee of an insurance company in London approached the Employment team after receiving a settlement agreement.
-Alexander Millward and Eleanor Hobbs were instructed on this matter.
+Alexander Millward was instructed on this matter.

-Alexander Millward and Eleanor Hobbs recently assisted an individual in relation to advice on a settlement agreement.
+Alexander Millward recently assisted an individual in relation to advice on a settlement agreement.

 Helping an employer resolve a complicated case involving risk of disclosure of confidential information